ArsamAryandoust/ArsamAryandoust/README.md

-Doroud doustan 👋 I am mainly interested in developing solutions for tackling climate change using AI.
-[See my humble list of publications for more](https://scholar.google.com/citations?user=bC7mSGUAAAAJ&hl).
-Always happy to chat about new ideas and collaborations.
+Doroud doustan 👋 Committed to developing solutions for tackling climate change using AI.
+[Check out my list of publications for more](https://scholar.google.com/citations?user=bC7mSGUAAAAJ&hl).
+Always happy to chat about new ideas.
 Let's utilize AI to turn our world into a better place..

 ![](https://github.com/ArsamAryandoust/ArsamAryandoust/blob/master/rollover.gif)